 Principal Private Residence and lettings relief

-Where a Liverpool landlord lived in the property at some point, PPR exempts the periods of actual occupation plus the final nine months.
+Where you lived in the property at some point, PPR exempts the periods of actual occupation plus the final nine months.
 Letting relief (where applicable, now restricted to shared-occupancy lets since April 2020) is the lower of: PPR amount, letting period gain, or £40,000.
 See the HMRC Capital Gains Manual for the deemed occupation rules.

 Portfolio size and structure

-A single-property landlord on basic rate without a mortgage often manages with HMRC's online filing.
-The threshold for professional value rises sharply if you are higher rate (Section 24 starts biting), hold an HMO (room-by-room income tracking, licensing maths), hold property through a limited company (CT600 plus payroll plus dividends plus director's loan account), or have crossed any MTD threshold (quarterly software discipline).
+If you hold a single property on basic rate without a mortgage, HMRC's online filing often does the job.
+The case for professional help rises sharply once you pay higher rate (Section 24 starts biting), hold an HMO (room-by-room income tracking, licensing maths), hold property through a limited company (CT600 plus payroll plus dividends plus director's loan account), or have crossed any MTD threshold (quarterly software discipline).

 A worked Liverpool example